Code-Institute-Submissions/Quiz-Time-5/README.md

     ]
   },</h3>

-<p>And once your thru the simple Quiz game your greeted with result page like this below, hopefully better scores then i got!</p>
+<h2>And once your thru the simple Quiz game your greeted with result page like this below, hopefully better scores then i got!</h2>
 ![ScreenShot](assets/images/Screenshot_20230218_205755-min.png)<br>